Weapons to Pakistan

 Mighty Angels

-mighty angels first scene-flatttenedWhat I’m going to tell you here is the truth.
-But it might be hard to believe.
-I’m pretty sure this is the most supernatural experience I’ve ever had, at least when I was wide awake and on my feet.
+I’m going to tell you something that might be hard to believe.
+But it’s the truth—and almost certainly the most supernatural experience I’ve ever had while fully awake and on my feet.

-Since I was already one of the “older ones” in the Lord, as well as already being into my 20’s, I was the one who stayed back with the bus to take care of it, as well as to pass out sandwiches to anyone who came up and asked for one.
+Since I was one of the “older ones” in the Lord—already in my early twenties—I stayed behind with the bus to watch over it and hand out sandwiches to anyone who asked.

-So this “person” came up to me.
-He seemed to be around my age and size.
-He had long red hair and a red plaid shirt.
-So far, so good; right?
-No big deal.
-But next I’m going to have to do some explaining.
-Because things quickly got different from anything I ever experienced, before or after that.
+That’s when this “person” came up to me.
+He looked to be around my age and size, with long red hair and a red plaid shirt.
+At first, nothing seemed unusual.
+But things quickly took a turn into the extraordinary—something unlike anything I’ve experienced before or since.

 “UP AGAINST THE WALL!!”